-- Do not operate the traction unit on hillsides or slopes exceeding the angles recommended in the Stability Data section, page 11, and those in the attachment operator's manual.
-See also the slope chart on page 5. - Operate up and down slopes with the heavy end of the traction unit uphill.
+- Do not operate the traction unit on hillsides or slopes exceeding the angles recommended in the Stability Data section, page 12, and those in the attachment operator's manual.
+See also the slope chart on page 6. - Operate up and down slopes with the heavy end of the traction unit uphill.
 Weight distribution changes.
 An empty bucket will make the rear of the traction unit the heavy end, and a full bucket will make the front of the traction unit the heavy end.
 Most other attachments will make the front of traction unit the heavy end. - Raising the loader arms on a slope will affect the stability of the machine.
 Whenever possible, keep the loader arms in the lowered position when on slopes. - Removing an attachment on a slope will make the rear of the traction unit heavy.
-Refer to the Stability Data section, page 11, to determine whether the attachment can be safely removed on the slope. - Remove obstacles such as rocks, tree limbs, etc. from the work area.
+Refer to the Stability Data section, page 12, to determine whether the attachment can be safely removed on the slope. - Remove obstacles such as rocks, tree limbs, etc. from the work area.
 Watch for holes, ruts, or bumps, as uneven terrain could overturn the traction unit.
-Tall grass can hide obstacles.

-- Use slow speed on slopes.
+Tall grass can hide obstacles. - Use slow speed on slopes.
 Before starting the engine, put the pump selector lever in the slow (turtle) position so that you will not have to stop or shift while on the slope. - Follow the recommendations in the attachment manuals for the use of counterweights to improve stability. - Use only Toro approved attachments.
 Attachments can change the stability and the operating characteristics of the traction unit.
-Warranty may be voided if used with unapproved attachments. - Keep all movements on slopes slow and gradual.
+Warranty may be voided if used with unapproved attachments.

+- Keep all movements on slopes slow and gradual.
 Do not make sudden changes in speed or direction. - Avoid starting or stopping on a slope.
-If tires lose traction, proceed slowly, straight down the slope. - Check for overhead clearances (i.e. branches, doorways, electrical wires) before driving under any objects and do not contact them. - Avoid turning on slopes.
+If tires lose traction, proceed slowly, straight down the slope. - Avoid turning on slopes.
 If you must turn, turn slowly and keep the heavy end of the traction unit uphill. - Do not operate near drop-offs, ditches, or embankments.
 The traction unit could suddenly turn over if a wheel goes over the edge of a cliff or ditch, or if an edge caves in. - Do not operate on wet grass.
 Reduced traction could cause sliding. - Do not park the traction unit on a hillside or slope without lowering the attachment to the ground and chocking the wheels. - Do not try to stabilize the traction unit by putting your foot on the ground.